geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Manage_Admin_Delegation.md

 1. If you’re not logged into the Domain Controller VM (LON-DC1) as **ADATUM\Administrator** and password **Pa55w.rd**, then please do so now.

-2. After completing Lab 1, you are still signed into the **Microsoft 365 admin center** as the **MOD Administrator** account.
+2. After completing the previous lab, you should still be signed into the **Microsoft 365 admin center** as the **MOD Administrator** account.
 In this lab, you will begin implementing Adatum’s Microsoft 365 pilot project as Holly Spencer, Adatum’s Enterprise Admin (whom you previously assigned a Microsoft 365 Global Admin role).
 Therefore, you must log out of Microsoft 365 as the MOD Administrator and log back in as Holly.<br/>

 	On the Microsoft 365 admin center tab, select the user icon for the **MOD Administrator** (the **MA** circle) in the upper right corner of your browser, and in the **My account** pane, select **Sign out.** <br/>